cseanburns/journal-issues/manuscript.md

   the communication of science and therefore to science itself.
-To replace the journal issue, this paper argues that scholarly publishing and journals could more fully embrace digital technolgies by creating digital libraries to present scholarly output.
+To replace the journal issue, this paper argues that scholarly publishing and journals could more fully embrace digital technologies by creating digital libraries to present scholarly output.
 ---